-NFB Pause: Animal Behaviour with Alison Snowden and David Fine
+NFB Pause with Alison Snowden and David Fine

 The film itself focuses on how dealing with what comes naturally isn’t easy, especially for animals.